xplshn/dbin/README.md

     run               Run a specified binary from cache info              Show information about a specific binary OR display installed binaries search            Search for a binary - (not all binaries have metadata.
-Use list to see all binaries) tldr              Equivalent to "run --transparent tlrc"
+Use list to see all binaries) tldr              Equivalent to "run --transparent --silent tlrc" eget2             Equivalent to "run --transparent --silent eget2"
   Variables:
-    DBIN_CACHEDIR     If present, it must contain a valid directory path DBIN_INSTALL_DIR  If present, it must contain a valid directory path DBIN_NOTRUNCATION If present, and set to ONE (1), string truncation will be disabled DBIN_TRACKERFILE  If present, it must point to a valid file path, in an existing directory
+    DBIN_CACHEDIR     If present, it must contain a valid directory path DBIN_INSTALL_DIR   If present, it must contain a valid directory path DBIN_NOTRUNCATION  If present, and set to ONE (1), string truncation will be disabled DBIN_TRACKERFILE   If present, it must point to a valid file path, in an existing directory DBIN_REPO_URLS     If present, it must contain one or more repository URLS ended in / separated by ;
+    DBIN_METADATA_URLS If present, it must contain one or more repository's metadata url separated by ;

 ```